-According to the German military, the Suwalki Corridor - a 100km strip of land between Poland separating Belarus and Russia's Kaliningrad exclave - would be at the centre of a Russia-NATO military confrontation if it were to occur.
+According to the German military, the Suwalki Corridor – a 100-kilometer-long strip of land between Poland separating Belarus and Russia's Kaliningrad exclave – would be the focal point of a potential military confrontation between Russia and NATO if it were to occur.

-The German military believes that the Suwalki Corridor - a strip of land between Poland that separates Belarus and Russia's Kaliningrad exclave - would be at the heart of a Russia-NATO military confrontation if it were to occur.
+The German military believes that the Suwalki Corridor – a strip of land between Poland separating Belarus and Russia's Kaliningrad exclave – would be the focal point of a potential military confrontation between Russia and NATO if it were to occur.

 "Ambiguous tactics"

-NATO still haunted by Suwalki
+NATO is still haunted by Suwalki.

 Such a military action would lead to World War III.